-2. Clinical Practicum Summation Evaluation: Students will periodically be evaluated by a summative format completed by the clinical coordinator.
-This will be utilized intermittently as each student completes either a clinical practicum or an enrichment rotation.
+Clinical Practicum Summation Evaluation: Students will periodically be evaluated by a summative format completed by the clinical coordinator, the clinical director or clinical faculty.
+This will be utilized as each student completes either a clinical practicum or an enrichment rotation.